apache/nuttx/configs/us7032evb1/README.txt

 Architecture selection

   CONFIG_ARCH - identifies the arch subdirectory and, hence, the
     processor architecture.
-This should be sh (for arch/renesas) CONFIG_ARCH_CHIP - Identifies the arch/*/chip subdirectory.
+This should be renesas (for arch/renesas) CONFIG_ARCH_CHIP - Identifies the arch/*/chip subdirectory.
     This should be sh1 (for arch/renesas/src/sh1 and arch/renesas/include/sh1)
   CONFIG_ARCH_SH1 and CONFIG_ARCH_CHIP_SH7032 - for use in C code.
 These